-The application fee, if applicable, must be paid by the start date of your class.
+The application fee, if not waived or covered by a third party, must be paid at the time you submit your enrollment paperwork.
 Tuition and supplies fees, if applicable, must either be paid in full or payment arrangements made by the start date of your class.
 If payment or payment arrangements are not made by this date, the student will not be allowed to start class.
 Balances must be paid in full by graduation date unless otherwise approved by an Arclabs Welding School Director.